 The Community Engagement program is a well-established resource linking investigators and community partners to implement the mission of building capacity and infrastructure for clinical and translational research among investigators, patients, health care providers, policymakers, and community-based organizations.
 The program leverages institutional centers and resources focused on community and stakeholder partnerships.
 This resource can help researchers forge relationships with community partners, California health agencies, and elected officials around health and health care issues through collaborations.
 The Research and Education Community Advisory Board supports health-related communication and partnerships and bridges researchers with underserved communities.
 The Community Review Board provides a specialized consultation session for health researchers developing community- or patient-centered research proposals.

-The CTSC Community Engagement Program introduced the Science Café speaker series in August 2016.
-The purpose of the events is to provide a casual, safe space for lay audiences to have conversations with scientists, and is aimed at engaging the public in a discussion about research, current events, and other aspects of science that have current public interest (e.g., the opioid addiction crisis and how to manage it, the spread and dangers of the Zika virus, etc.).
+The Science Café speaker series provides a casual, safe space to have conversations with scientists, and is aimed at engaging the general public in a discussion about research, current events, and other aspects of science that have current public interest.

 Call for Applications

 - No Current Call